tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

    2    'a'   'b'
    3    'a'   'b'

-The rows where column a and column b have the same value have been merged; column c has been preserved but its value should not be depended on -- if the rows were not all 'b', Tarantool could pick any value.
+The rows where column ``a`` and column ``b`` have the same value have been merged; column ``c`` has been preserved but its value should not be depended on -- if the rows were not all 'b', Tarantool could pick any value.

-It is useful to envisage a grouped table as having hidden extra columns for the aggregation of the values, for example: |br|
+It is useful to envisage a grouped table as having hidden extra columns for the aggregation of the values, for example:

 .. code-block:: none